abois526/Atari-ST-8-Bit-Hero/README.md

 # 8-bit Hero

-A rhythm-based game coded in C and 68000 assembly for Atari systems.
+A rhythm-based game, coded in C and MC68000 assembly for Atari systems.

 ## Project Overview
 *8-bit Hero* is a retro-style rhythm game where players must hit notes accurately in time with 8-bit music.
-Built for Atari emulation with C and 68000 assembly.
+Built for Atari emulation with C and MC68000 assembly.

 ## Gameplay
 Players press buttons to match incoming notes as they scroll across the screen.
-Hitting notes at the right time earns points, while misses decrease the fail bar, miss to many and you fail the song.
+Hitting notes at the right time earns points, while misses decrease the fail bar, miss too many and you fail the song.

 ## Controls
 - **A/S/D/F Buttons**: Hit notes in time with the beat.
 - **Enter**: Begin the game.

 ## Installation
-To play *8-bit Hero*, you’ll need the Steem emulator and the "full game" folder.
+To play *8-bit Hero*, you’ll need the Steem emulator and all files contained in this repo.

 1. Download the "full game" folder from this repository.
 2. Ensure you have the [Steem Emulator](http://steem.atari.st/) installed.